adrien-fort/gic-cbs/gic-cbs/README.md

 5. Create a pull request.

 ## License
-This project is licensed under the [insert license name here].
+This project is licensed under the MIT license.
 See the LICENSE file for more details.